Henri Kantonen: Professional career

 In September 2023, Kantonen signed with Mažeikiai in Lithuanian Betsafe LKL.
 On 23 February 2024, he suffered a season-ending injury.

 In January 2025, he returned to Finland and joined Helsinki Seagulls.
 They went on to win the Finnish championship title.

-In October 2025, Kantonen joined Kataja.
+In October 2025, Kantonen joined Kataja, finishing second in the league.

+In July 2026, he joined Romanian team Argeș Pitești.

 National team

 Kantonen has played 15 youth international games with Finland U20.

 Since 2018, he has been part of the Finland men's national basketball team, representing his country in the EuroBasket 2022 and the 2023 FIBA World Cup.